juangcarmona/courtly-wp-plugin/README.md

 - **Internal users** → tracked for monthly billing
 - **External users** → must pay via payment gateway (TBD)
 - **Past dates** are disabled in calendars

 ---

+## Reservation Flow

+### Admin Booking
+- Admin selects a user and a time slot directly from the multi-court calendar (`resourceTimeGridDay`).
+- Duration and court are automatically inferred.
+- Business rules (max duration, 1/day) enforced on creation.

+### Public Booking
+- Authenticated users select an available slot on the calendar.
+- Confirmation UI appears after selection.
+- Rules are enforced automatically; payment integration planned.

+---